Top 4 Coffee Stocks to Watch in 2022

 Starbucks continues to lead the U.S. market and has expanded overseas.
 Founded in 1971, the company now has more than 32,000 stores in 83 countries.
 This reach helps give Starbucks economies of scale and further builds its brand.

 The coffee and restaurant industry took a hit last year.
 And not surprisingly, Starbucks’ sales took a downturn as well… but it fared much better than its competitors.
-For years, Starbucks has been offering easy drive throughs and has also built up an online ordering platform.
-The Starbucks app makes it easy for customers and keeps them coming back for more.
+For years, Starbucks has been offering easy drive throughs and has also built up an efficient online ordering platform.
+The Starbucks app makes it easy for customers and rewards them to keep them coming back for more.

 Starbucks is easily one of the top coffee stocks and it won’t relinquish market share anytime soon.
 If anything, we’ll continue to see this company expand into new markets.